Volusia County

 Households must meet all screening criteria to be eligible for septic upgrade grants of up to $10,000.

 Contractors for property owners in the Priority Focus Area (PFA) of DeLeon Springs.
+Please follow these instructions on how to search a property in the PFA.

-A list of the eligible features achieving enhanced treatment of nitrogen is available on the Department of Health (DOH) website http://www.floridahealth.gov/environmental‐health/onsite‐sewage/products/index.html
+A list of the eligible features achieving enhanced treatment of nitrogen is available on the Department of Health (DOH) website https://floridadep.gov/water/onsite-sewage/content/product-listings-and-approval-requirements

 • The onsite sewage treatment and disposal systems (OSTDS) must be existing and conventional.

-• The grant limit per septic system is $10,000.
+The grant limit per septic system is $10,000.

-• Commercial properties are not eligible.
+For-profit commercial properties and residential new constructions are not eligible.

 • The contractor must be a registered vendor with Volusia County.

-• The approved nitrogen reducing systems are:
+• The approved nitrogen-reducing systems are:

 Required Documents